micro/micro/test/README.md

 The tests can then be run:
 1. `kind create cluster` - create the cluster
 2. `./scripts/kind-launch.sh` - install micro in to the cluster
-3. `cd test && go clean -testcache && IN_TRAVIS_CI=yes go test --tags=integration,kind -v ./...` - run the tests
+3. `cd test && go clean -testcache && IN_TRAVIS_CI=yes go test --tags=integration,kind -v -run ./...` - run the tests

 #### Adding more tests
 Not all integration tests use a server so only a subset of the tests need to run against our Kind cluster.
 New tests should be defined in the usual way and then added to the `testFilter` slice defined near the top of [kind.go](kind.go).
 This is the list of all tests to be run against Kind.